brainome/examples/README.md

 Plotting -- This folder has examples of how to make png visualizations of various dataset predictions in the hidden space.

+Spotify -- Extract out features from spotify data automaticaly to indicate a person's personal music preferences with high accuracy.

 Advanced Example:
 Speech/Non-Speech/Music Detector -- An example of a speech/non-speech/music detector for random audio files.

 Activity Levels -- How to use tryall.py to try -f NN, -f DT, -f RF, -f RF -rank, -f DT -rank, -f NN -rank

 Credit Card Fraud -- Learn how to use -O and -balance for highly imbalanced data

+How To Use Soft Probs -- Learn How to use the softprobabilities of our classify function in our compiled python predictors

 More to come...